 Like most herbal teas, saffron tea was first created as an herbal medicine.
 The threads would be steeped in water, then the drink was consumed in hopes of treating everything from stomach ailments to infections to melancholy.
 It was discovered then that saffron best releases its aromatic and flavorful properties when steeped in hot liquid, a process often used in saffron recipes today.
 This also accounts for the use of saffron baths throughout history.

 Today, a saffron tea is an excellent way for those unfamiliar with saffron to experience it for the first time.
-Our saffron & green tea blend features quality green tea enhanced with saffron threads, a thrilling blend of flavors for both new tasters and long-time saffron lovers.
-If you’d like to experience saffron tea for yourself, you can pick it up here.
+Our Saffron & Green Tea blend features quality green tea enhanced with saffron threads, a thrilling blend of flavors for both new tasters and long-time saffron lovers.

 What did you find most interesting about saffron’s history?
 What would you like to see us dig into next?
 Let us know in the comments below!